starknet-edu/starknetbook/src/ch02-09-starknet-js.md

 We now have a solid foundation to build a Starknet dapp.
-However, there are framework specific tools that help us build Starknet dapps, which are covered in chaper 5.
+However, there are framework specific tools that help us build Starknet dapps, which are covered in chapter 5.

 With Starknet.js, you can also automate the process of deploying a smart contract to Starknet testnet / mainnet.